 Unfortunately, the story behind this name isn’t as sweet as you might think.
 Sugar Bunker was the name of a storage site for chemical explosives that operated in the mid-twentieth century.
 Luckily, no chemical tests are held there nowadays!
 Here are 10 little-known, but no less amazing, national parks.

 Before Harry Potter, there was Richard Potter!
 That’s right—while this community is not named after the boy wizard, it’s still named after a magician, which we think is pretty cool.
 According to the welcome sign, Richard Potter was a “magician, ventriloquist, and showman.”

-Cheesequake is a derivation of the Lenni-Lenape Indian word “Cheseh-oh-ke,” which means “upland.”
+Again, lots of funny town names have to do with food.
+At first glance, it looks like this town is called cheesecake!
+Cheesequake is actually derivation of the Lenni-Lenape Indian word “Cheseh-oh-ke,” which means “upland.”
 It is now located within Cheesequake State Park, a 1,274-acre park where visitors can go hiking, camping, fishing, or boating.
 These are more of the best trails to hike in America.

 Yes, Pie Town really is a town of pie.
 Named for a local bakery that made amazing apple pies, it is the site of an annual Pie Festival, complete with a pie-baking contest, a pie-eating contest, and horned toad races.
 Because who says pie is just for humans?